lawsonsli/cv_learn/README.md

 ![golf_ruined](./bin/golf_mask.png)

 press space (must on the image window not the cmd window), the program will fix it and display.
-The woman disappeaed.
+The woman disappeared.
 The program used the surrounding infomation to complete the blank.

 ![golf_result](./bin/golf_result.png)